 Conclusion

-The aim of this study was to assess the areal impact of heat extraction from BHE systems and the renewability of low-grade geothermal resources.
+The aim of this study was to assess the spatial impact of heat extraction from BHE systems and the renewability of low-grade geothermal resources.
 We used simple analytical models to calculate subsurface energy balances in the Midlothian Coalfield in Scotland, considering heat extraction from a 50-m long vertical BHE.
 One-dimensional numerical models were used to verify the analytical solution and calculate axial recharge.
 We also extended the models in 3D to assess the effect of lateral recharge and the area of impact of heat extraction.
 Although previous studies aiming at assessing the long-term performances of BHE systems showed that steady-state production temperature can be reached after a few years of production, we here show that energy balance in the shallow sub-surface (i.e. < 100 m) cannot be naturally reached over the long term and thus steady-state conditions cannot be reached away from the borehole.
 For a fixed GSHP set up and production period, our study show that the areal impact mostly depends on the conductivity of the ground.
 Although high conductivity rocks are generally preferred to avoid a fast cooling at the borehole location and ensure sustainable BHE, it also considerably impacts the extent of heat depletion.
 In a context where geothermal energy becomes of real interest, constraining the footprint area of heat extraction is nevertheless essential to avoid interferences.

 By calculating the relative contribution from axial and lateral heat flux, we showed that the initial recharge in the system depends on the long-term energy balance between surface and deep geothermal flux (i.e. initial temperature gradient).
 As the production time increase, the heat is mined further away from the borehole as the heat generated from radiogenic elements and recharged from solar and geothermal flux does not compensate for the heat extracted.
 Although steady-state radial flux can be reached after a year of production (i.e. constant rate of temperature decline), axial flux tends to increase with depth, with a maximal amplitude at the borehole ends.
 This effect is amplified as they reach the upper boundary, where the Neumann (i.e. constant flux) boundary condition prevents from maintaining a fixed temperature at the surface (i.e. this differs from the finite line source model of Zeng et al., 2002).